howsecureismypassword/modules-purescript/roadmap.md

 - Use haveibeenpwned API
 - Add Bloom Filter module?
-- Should output highest security level found
+- Should say "Instantly" if insecure password
+    > Language shouldn't be hardcoded
+- Should throw an error if time comes back as Nothing in Main

 ## Doing

-- Should throw an error if time comes back as Nothing in Main

 ## Done